ELind77/Candidate_Classifier/README.md

 ### TODO:
+- Process all text to static files
+- Process user input text
 - Copy new debates
 - Basic Flask site with text input and on-screen string output of candidate name
 - Site assets